CallidusRobot/Documentation/Errata.md

 - WiFi RX and TX are correctly wired but the arrows are swapped (ordered V12, fixed in V13)
 - RFID RX and TX are correctly wired but the arrows are swapped (fixed in V14)
 - Battery monitoring (VBAT) voltage-divider is incorrectly wired (see fix, fixed in V15)
+- Maximum input voltage is 18V, not 20V as printed on the PCB (fixed in V15)

 ## Battery monitoring fix
 ![grafik](https://user-images.githubusercontent.com/2276327/200320227-e426e829-cfee-409f-a398-1cd14c8d96ec.png)